Greenwood Greenies 2019

-House Notes – Greenwood Greenies
+House Notes – Djiti Djiti House

 In 2018 the kitchen was renovated and we swapped the gas cooking facilities for an induction cooktop and oven.

 We grow fruit trees and vegetables.
 We have created trellises for growing food vertically.
 We have 5 kinds of citrus-grapefruit, Meyer lemon, Eureka lemon, tangelo, mandarin, lime and kaffir lime.
 We have a productive Kalamata olive tree, a pomegranate, quince, avocado, and weeping mulberry.
 We grow herbs.
-We have three large raised garden beds-two are configured as wicking beds- for growing vegetables and also grow in old zucchini boxes set up as wicking beds.
+We have five raised garden beds-two are configured as wicking beds- for growing vegetables and also grow in old zucchini boxes set up as wicking beds.
 We are using recycled plastic barrels for herb and veggie growing.

 We practice simple living including reduction of waste, composting, recycling, preserving food, baking bread and buying in bulk.
 We make tisanes from our herbs.

-All donations taken on the day will go to Centre for Asylum Seekers, Refugees and Detainees (CARAD) Inc
+Ticket prices include funds for to support to Centre for Asylum Seekers, Refugees and Detainees (CARAD) Inc

 Years Open